aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

               # Client Inner VLAN ID.
               inner: <int>
+            dot1ad:

+              # Client VLAN ID.
+              vlan: <int>

+              # Client Outer VLAN ID.
+              outer: <int>

+              # Client Inner VLAN ID.
+              inner: <int>

+            # Match traffic that do not match any other client encapsulation on the port.
             unmatched: <bool>

+            # No encapsulation.
+            untagged: <bool>

           # Network encapsulations are all optional and skipped if using client unmatched.
           network: